ri-gusev/ri-gusev/README.md

 I want to be android developer
 ------------------------------

 I’ve been learning code for 1 year.
 I started with Python, I was doing telegram bots and trying to do something with Flask.
-Also I tried myself in frontend development, I started with html and css, but then I found a passion for android development.
+Also I tried myself in frontend development, I learned basics of html and css, but then I found a passion for android development.
 I’m currently learning Java for Android and in the near future I plan to learn Kotlin

 *   🌍  I'm based in Russia, Nizhniy Novgorod
 *   ✉️  You can contact me at [gusev.roman1@mail.ru](mailto:gusev.roman1@mail.ru )